 It is against the policy of the United States to pay ransom for hostages.

-There was a a conscious strategic decision that was made on the part of the Obama administration as we were implementing the deal to prevent Iran from obtaining a nuclear weapon to resolve other long-standing concerns that we had with Iran.
+There was a conscious strategic decision that was made on the part of the Obama administration as we were implementing the deal to prevent Iran from obtaining a nuclear weapon to resolve other long-standing concerns that we had with Iran.

-And that included securing the release of five American citizens who'd been unjustly detained in Iran, and closing out a long-standing financial dispute in a way that saved the American people potentially billions of dollars.
+And that included securing the release of five American citizens who'd been unjustly detained in Iran and closing out a long-standing financial dispute in a way that saved the American people potentially billions of dollars.

-And the benefits are almost too long to mention.
+And the benefits are almost too long to mention, but the highlights are Iran is not developing a nuclear weapon.

-The president was quite forward-leaning in advance of the nuclear deal even being completed, in acknowledging that we know that Iran supports terrorism.
+The president was quite forward-leaning in advance of the nuclear deal even being completed in acknowledging that we know that Iran supports terrorism.

 And it certainly is possible that some of the money that Iran has is being used for those purposes too.